-The Traditional Maldives Boats
+The Beautiful Story of Maldives Traditional Boats

-They can be considered as a symbol of the Maldives and we, at Dreaming of Maldives, love them since the beginning of our story.
+Dhonis can be considered as a symbol of the Maldives and we, at Dreaming of Maldives, love them since the beginning of our story.

-A long and beautiful Dreamy Story.
+Dhonis, a long and beautiful Dreamy Story

+Dhonis are ever present in the all Maldivian Archipelago and are, in our opinion, one of the strongest symbol of Maldives.
 We love Dhonis and thus have always reserved them a very special place since the beginning of our photographic adventures in the Maldives.

 One of the many Dhonis we've photographed was chosen in 2005 to be the cover of the First Edition of our book, Dreaming of Maldives.

 We wanted to illustrate our first book cover with a photo that would unequivocally identify the Maldives from any other tropical destination in the most heavenly and iconic way as possible.
 The second idea was to represent as much as we could the splendour of the Maldivian landscapes.

-The picture seemed to be straight out of a Dream and the destination could not not be mixed up with anywhere else in the world.
+The picture seemed to be straight out of a Dream and the destination could not be mixed up with anywhere else in the world.

 For the record, the same picture inspired us the title of the book too as well as the official name of all our creations since then.

 At the very heart of Maldivian Life...

+Modern dhonis have become today a usual way to transport tourists for transfers, during excursions, diving safaris or to reach diving spots.
 They cross open seas and lagoons by hundreds on a daily basis and can be spotted everywhere, from the airport to the most remote Atoll of the archipelago in all kinds of weather conditions.

-During clear nights, some of them have the (rare) ability to avoid the dangerous reefs, by carefully observing the moves of the water at the surface of the lagoon.
+During clear nights, some of them have the rare ability to avoid dangerous reefs, by carefully observing the moves of the water at the surface of the lagoon.

 Dhonis are more and more used as Luxury Liveaboard by many Resorts to offer their guests the possibility to cruise between Islands and Atolls for a few days.

 Small dhonis ( like the one on the right photo ) are one of the most beautiful fishing boats we have seen around.

 Unfortunately, due to their size and low speed, they become more rare among the islands.
-Some Resorts use them as decorative furniture or to transport their guests to their Water Villas.
-However, sometimes, if you are (very) lucky, you might be able to see them with open sail, gliding gracefully across the lagoon.
+Some Resorts use them as decorative furniture, to transport their guests to their Water Villas or for a romantic cocktail time as an extra service.